 Poison hemlock is a biennial weed.
 It spends the first year as a basal rosette and the second year as an erect, towering flowering plant that can measure 6-10' tall.
 I stand around 6' 2" and as you can see in the photo below, I cannot reach the top of this poison hemlock plant.

 Despite its common name, poison hemlock is not a tree; it is a member of the carrot family, Apiaceae (formerly Umbelliferae).
-Thus, it shares many characteristics with other members of the carrot family found growing in Ohio including native plants such as Queen Anne's Lace (Daucus carota) and other non-natives such as Wild Parsnip (Pastinaca sativa).
+Thus, it shares many characteristics with other notable non-native members of the carrot family found growing in Ohio such as Queen Anne's Lace (Daucus carota) and Wild Parsnip (Pastinaca sativa).
 Indeed, some of the accidental poisonings in the U.S. have occurred with people mistaking poison hemlock for Queen Anne's Lace, although this plant will not appear until much later in the season.

 Poison hemlock contains highly toxic piperidine alkaloid compounds, including coniine and gamma-coniceine, which cause respiratory failure and death when ingested by mammals.
 The roots are more toxic than the leaves and stems; however, all parts of the plant including the seeds should be considered dangerous.
 It is a common misconception that poison hemlock sap will cause skin rashes and blisters.
 In fact, poison hemlock toxins must be ingested or enter through the eyes, cuts, or other openings to cause poisoning.

 All stages of the poison hemlock plant have bluish-green leaves that are 3-4 times pinnately compound, and the deeply cut parsley-like leaflets have sharp points.
 Flowering plants have hairless, light-green to bluish-green stems that are covered with obvious purplish blotches.
 Clusters of tiny white flowers are borne on structures called umbels that look like upside-down umbrellas.